 Almost half of the recorded animals (102 out of 220 species) turned out to be new records for the Garden.
 This highlights the value of a BioBlitz for improving our knowledge of what wildlife is making use of the Garden as a habitat.

 Mammals (4 species); amphibians (2 species); birds (33 species); butterflies (1 species); moths (71 species) and other animals (109 species)

 Flowering plants (149 species); conifers (1 species); ferns and allies (8 species); mosses and liverworts (82 species)

-All sorts of plants and animals have made the Garden their home.
-By recording as much as we can during our BioBlitz on 21st and 22nd June we will get a better picture of the important role the Garden plays as a habitat for urban wildlife.
+By recording as much as we can during our Logan BioBlitz on 28th June we will get a better picture of the important role the Garden plays as a habitat for urban wildlife.